 The same vibrant arts community that makes the Twin Cities a great place to view first-rate art also makes this a great place when it comes to finding an internship or your first professional position.
 For example, the Twin Cities graphic design industry is the third largest in the nation, and job opportunities are there for talented visual artists beginning their careers.
 Graphic design students have had internships in publication offices, nonprofit organizations, design and advertising firms, state agencies and other locations where you can hone your design and technical skills in a hands-on work environment.
 Internships at museums, galleries and non-profit arts organizations are available for fine artists and photographers.

-Within the studio art major, students may specialize in one or more of the following areas: painting, drawing, printmaking, photography, graphic design, sculpture, ceramics.
+Within the studio art major, students may specialize in one or more of the following areas: painting, drawing, photography, graphic design, sculpture or ceramics.

 Requirements are as follows: